graykevinb/graykevinb.github.io/index.md

 With diverse interests I"m always learning and happy to meet all people from all cultures and personalities.

 ### So I volunteered at a summer camp
  I love working with kids, and am willing to anything to make them smile.
-Even dress up as thanos.
+Even dress up as Thanos.
 Don't worry though, my ethics are as good as Captain America.
  ![](Thanos.jpg)